What is a Talent Manager?

 What does a Talent Manager do?

-What role does a Talent Manager play?
+What skills does a Talent Manager need?

 While a college degree is not strictly mandatory for becoming a Talent Manager, having a degree in fields such as business management, marketing, communications, or public relations can be immensely beneficial.
 Aspiring talent managers often gain experience through internships in talent agencies or related entertainment fields, which can complement academic knowledge and provide practical insights into the industry.